MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 You can withdraw and deposit into your bank with these commands.
 You can only spend money that is on you, so be sure to withdraw from the bank if you do not have enough.

+## Transactions with players

+> rp!trade <target>
+> rp!give [items...] [targets...]
+> rp!pay <amount> <target>

+## Shops and Purchases

+## Collecting Salaries

+## Managing the Economy

+> Note:
+>
+> You need a character to use or be targeted by these commands as only characters can have money or inventories

+Managing the economy is done with a number of commands.
+The economy ties together the inventory system, character system, and several other systems.
+Money can be made in a number of ways: a starting amount granted to new players, manually given by moderators, earned with salaries on a regular basis, or by selling items to the shop.

 ### Giving and Taking Money as a Moderator

 > rp!givemoney \<amount> [targets...]